Jacob Nagle: Shipwrecked in Norfolk Island

+Service in the Napoleonic Wars

 In 1795, Nagle returned to England and married.
 He and his wife had seven children over the ensuing years.
 In 1796, he served with Admiral Lord Nelson aboard the Blanche, and in 1798 he served on the Netley as "prize-master", which resulted in his making considerable sums of money from captured enemy shipping during the Napoleonic Wars.
 In 1802, a temporary peace was declared, and so he left the Navy and went to America to visit his family.

+Merchant mariner

 He then entered the merchant marine, sometimes in American service and sometimes British.
 Nagle worked on shipping between Portugal and its colony in Brazil, basing himself in Lisbon where he lived from 1811 to 1821.
 He retired for good from the sea in 1824 shortly after his wife and all their children died of yellow fever.

+Journal and memoir

 His journal provides a vivid record of the major events and new territories of these decades, and he wrote his Memoirs late in his life.